Abhishek-2502/Django_Webhosting_pythonAnywhere/README.md

 ## WSGI Configuration

-In your Django project's WSGI configuration file (`wsgi.py`) which can be accessed through the website in web app, add the following code:
+In your Django project's WSGI configuration file (`wsgi.py`) which can be accessed through the website in web app, uncomment and modify the following code:

 ```python
 # +++++++++++ DJANGO +++++++++++